 Jurgens fires a blank and at a certain time the special-effects man was to make the explosion.
 But he mistimed it and it finished up with Moore running around the set with his trousers alight.
 “I was seriously on fire and it was terrible pain, recounted Rog.
 “I had to go to the sister every day and have Vaseline dressings applied on my rear end.”

-Without a doubt, 1983 was the strangest year in the long history of the 007 franchise.
-The thirteenth entry in the long running series – Octopussy – was released during the peak summer blockbuster season, but then eyebrows were raised (not Moore’s, for a change) when a second Bond film hit cinemas later that same year – Never Say Never Again, an independent unofficial production which featured Sean Connery making a long-awaited return to his most famous role.
+But eyebrows were raised (not Moore’s, for a change) when a second Bond film hit cinemas later that same year – Never Say Never Again, an independent unofficial production which featured Sean Connery making a long-awaited, albeit spiteful return to his most famous role.

 Most fans probably didn’t even stop to ask how this strange set of circumstances came about; they simply rejoiced at being able to see their fearless hero on the big screen twice in the same year.
 As it turned out, this Battle of the Bonds was the end result of a bizarre series of court battles and behind-the-scenes drama that had lasted for nearly a quarter century, until 2015’s Spectre, in fact.

-Connery’s relationship with Eon’s founders, Cubby Broccoli and Harry Saltzman, had been rocky throughout his years as Bond, so one had to wonder if his agreeing to take part in a competing production was his not entirely subtle way of thumbing his nose at his old bosses.
-Having been too young to appreciate the original Connery films I said no to this strange alternate-universe version of 007, but I do remember going to stay with my aunt Julia in that bastion of English middle-class suburbia, Tunbridge Wells, in the summer holidays, and catching Octopussy at the local Classic Cinema.
+Connery’s relationship with Eon’s founders, Cubby Broccoli and Harry Saltzman, had been decidedly rocky throughout his years as Bond, so one had to wonder if his agreeing to take part in a competing production was his not entirely subtle way of thumbing his nose at his old bosses.
+Having been too young to appreciate the original Connery films I said No to this strange alternate-universe version of 007, but I do remember going to stay with my aunt Julia in that bastion of English middle-class suburbia, Tunbridge Wells, in the summer holidays, and catching Octopussy at the local Classic Cinema.

 Octopussy was Bond-by-numbers campy fun, but in retrospect Moore was looking jaded and where he was a little thinner of thatch, he more than made up for being rather thicker round the waist.
 There was little resemblance to the lithe and handsome 007 of Live And Let Die a decade earlier.

-Perhaps Roger should have bowed out with 1981’s For Your Eyes Only, a far superior film than its successor and its predecessor; 1979’s Moonraker, a preposterous 007-in-space Star Wars/Spielberg cash-in that cleaned up at the box office (it’s Moore’s highest grossing movie) but is often referred to as Close Encounters Of The Turd Kind, at least round these parts.
+Perhaps Roger should have bowed out with 1981’s For Your Eyes Only, a far superior film than its successor and its predecessor; Moonraker, a preposterous 007-in-space Star Wars/Spielberg cash-in that cleaned up at the box office in 1979 (it’s Moore’s highest grossing movie) but is often referred to as Close Encounters Of The Turd Kind, at least round these parts.
 It might have been released on my tenth birthday but Moonraker ranks as probably the worst Bond film of all time.
 Well, until A View To A Kill.